Jeff Fenholt: 1983-1986: Black Sabbath and other bands

-Involvement with Tony Iommi/Black Sabbath

-Fenholt built his career as a TBN personality based mostly upon his involvement with Jesus Christ Superstar and Black Sabbath.
-In the Black Sabbath biography publication Never Say Die, Fenholt said that Black Sabbath manager Don Arden informed him he was singing for Black Sabbath.

-The Never Say Die book, written by Garry Sharpe-Young and updated as Sabbath Bloody Sabbath – The Battle for Black Sabbath, states that a substantial number of recordings were made during Fenholt's time with the group.
+The Never Say Die book, written by Garry Sharpe-Young, states that a substantial number of recordings were made during Fenholt's time with the group.
 It is acknowledged that this was a confusing time in the band's history, as singer David Donato had left the band after six months, only having recorded demos.
-Geezer Butler and Bill Ward had left as well, leaving Tony Iommi as the sole original member.
+Geezer Butler and Bill Ward had left as well, leaving Iommi as the sole original member.

-"Jeff Fenholt sang on some recordings for Tony Iommi in (19)85 in (Los Angeles).
-Tony was looking for a singer for what was supposed to be his "solo" album.
-Jeff came down and worked in the studio from Jan–May.
-This project became the "Seventh Star" Black Sabbath album with Glenn Hughes on vocals, and my first album.
-That's pretty much all there is to the story.
-Jeff had an awesome voice but it just didn't work out."